 Stiles has a brief moment of panic in which he thinks maybe he had this all wrong and pizza and hanging at home and then sleeping in tomorrow was not the sort of gesture Derek had been expecting or desiring.
 Before he could work himself up too much, as in literally a second after the last text, Derek’s next text comes through as ‘I don’t care, unless you made plans.
 I vote we just buy two bags of pb cups and eat them’

 The line is down to just the one person in front of him and he’s able to put his purchases down on the belt.
 He texts Derek a quick shot of the Reese’s and a message saying, ‘already had that base covered’

-He smiles a genuine smile at the thought that he and Derek were on the same wavelength about chilling and chocolate, granted it absolutely does not have to be Valentine’s Day for them to each eat an entire package of peanut butter cups but these ones do happen to have appropriately festive foil wrappers.
+His smile is genuine when he lets it sink in that he and Derek were on the same wavelength about chilling and chocolate.
+Granted it absolutely does not have to be Valentine’s Day for them to each eat an entire package of peanut butter cups, but these ones do happen to have appropriately festive foil wrappers.
 A tightness that had started to form in his chest as he had waited in line unwound itself and disappeared entirely.

 He fires off one last text before pocketing his phone to check out, ‘you’re getting a valentines bj and that’s all I had planned and by planned I mean just thought of it after zero deliberation sorry’

 When he gets to the car with his purchases he sees a text on his lock screen when he pulls it back out of his pocket to plug it in.
 It's just a short text from Derek, ‘Perfect!’
 He smiles again as he starts the engine and the five minute drive home because, yeah, he kinda thinks they are.